An ancient system hidden in the Galactic plane?: Chemical properties of the sample

 Figure~\ref{Fig:chems} shows that the $\alpha$-elements are in good agreement with the MW halo distribution, and they do not display the sign of contribution from Type Ia supernovae, given the lack of an $\alpha$-knee (\ie a change in the slope of [$\alpha$-element/Fe] as a function of [Fe/H]).
 Regarding the odd-Z elements, they are in good agreement with the MW halo, however, [K/Fe] is higher in our sample.
 We note that J110847.18$+$253047.2 (large black circle) is strongly Al-poor and also lower in K and V than the other targets.
-This star will be further discussed in the next subsection.
+This star also has a halo-like kinematics, rather than orbiting close to the plane as the other targets.
 [Mn/Fe] increases with metallicity and this ratio is slightly enhanced compared to the bulk of the MW values for stars with $\FeH\gtrsim-2.4$.
 The same negative slope is seen for [V, Cr, Zn/Fe] vs \FeH{} in both our sample and the MW halo.
-The panels of Figure~\ref{Fig:chems} relative to the neutron-capture processes (from Sr to Eu), reveal that the [X/Fe] of our targets are similar to those in the MW halo, with the exception of two Sr-rich stars and one Ba-rich star discussed in the next subsection.
+The panels of Figure~\ref{Fig:chems} relative to the neutron-capture processes (from Sr to Eu), reveal that the [X/Fe] of our targets are similar to those in the MW halo, with the exception of two Sr-rich stars and one Ba-rich star.